 It all came down to feeling FRUSTRATED.

-After taking lessons and quitting with three different Instructors, JK's fourth Instructor was finally the perfect match.
-JK credits him as being his biggest influence growing up both musically and personally and without him wouldn't be the musician he is today.
+After taking lessons and quitting with three different Instructors, Jon's fourth Instructor was finally the perfect match.
+Jon credits him as being his biggest influence growing up both musically and personally and without him wouldn't be the musician he is today.